 361 Degrees is a footwear brand expanding throughout the world.
 The brand was founded in 2003 and saw massive expansion in 2013 to cover Europe and America.
 I was sent a pair of their neutral Meraki 3 running shoes to put to the test.

 About 361 Degrees

-361 Degrees originated as a family-owned footwear business in China before expanding to become one of the biggest sports brands in China and was a key partner in the 2016 Rio Olympic Games.The mission of 361 Degrees is to help athletes go 'one degree beyond' – beyond expectations and beyond limitations.
+361 Degrees originated as a family-owned footwear business before expanding to become one of the biggest sports brands and was a key partner in the 2016 Rio Olympic Games.The mission of 361 Degrees is to help athletes go 'one degree beyond' – beyond expectations and beyond limitations.

 For their higher spec shoes, 361 Degrees use a technology that they call 'Magic Foam'.
 They describe this as a 'top secret space age material' and don't give much more information than that.
 Their core range of running shoes are all built with 'Quikfoam'.
 Quikfoam is an EVA/rubber foam combination which is encapsulated so it lasts longer, giving more cushioning for a longer period of time.

 - Upper features a seamless engineered mesh for a light, sleek, comfortable fit.

 - Pressure-free tongue is designed to provide comfort and avoid irritation during flexion.

 - Ortholite insoles utilise 20% recycled materials while still retaining the performance fit and comfort that runners want.

 - The 'Quik Spine' is a carbon fiberglass shank that adds linear integrity to the mid-foot.

 - Quikfoam, a mid-sole material comprised of an EVA/rubber blend with PU coating that provides excellent durability, cushioning and responsiveness.